mkfares/az-700-certification/README.md

-# AZ-700: Designing and Implementing Microsoft Azure Networking Solutions - Study Guide
+# AZ-700: Designing and Implementing Microsoft Azure Networking Solutions - Exam Study Guide
 This study guide is based on the November 23, 2021 exam update.

 ## A. Design, implement, and manage hybrid networking (10-15%)